Contact structures with singularities: from local to global: Existence of singular contact structures on a prescribed submanifold

 \section{Existence of singular contact structures on a prescribed submanifold}

 Existence of contact structures on odd dimensional manifolds has been one of the leading questions in the field.
 The first result in this direction was proved for open odd-dimensional manifolds by Gromov \cite{Gromov}.
 The case for closed manifolds turned out to be much more subtle.
 The $3$-dimensional case was proved by Martinet--Lutz \cite{lutz,martinet}.
-In dimension $5$, the existence problem was solved in \cite{cpp}, whereas the higher dimensional case was only solved in the celebrated article by Borman--Eliashberg--Murphy \cite{bem}. \begin{theorem} Any almost contact closed manifold $M^{2n+1}$ admits a contact structure. \end{theorem}
+The existence problem for higher dimensionswas solved the celebrated article by Borman--Eliashberg--Murphy \cite{bem}. \begin{theorem} Any almost contact closed manifold $M^{2n+1}$ admits a contact structure. \end{theorem}

 We give in this section an answer to the question whether or not closed manifolds also admit $b^m$-contact structures.
 The result relies on convex hypersurface theory, which was introduced by Giroux \cite{Giroux}.
+Throughout the next two sections, the hypersurfaces in consideration will always be embedded hypersurfaces.